About the VALE Music Industry Conference

-In 2003, the music business and recording students of LVC and Albright College decided to host the first regional conferences for the music and entertainment industry students association.
-Around 80 guests were in attendance.
+In 2003, the music business and recording students of LVC and Albright College decided to host the first regional conference for the Music and Entertainment Industry Students Association (MEISA).
+The conference was held at Albright and approximately 80 guests were in attendance.

-In 2004, LVC became the host with approximately 100 attendees.
+In 2004, LVC hosted the conference with approximately 100 guests in attendance.

-In 2006, the LVC students decided to have yearly music industry conferences named LVC-MIC.
-It has grown every year in scope, attendance, subjects, and respect.
-Highly respected professionals from all portions of the industry have noted the organization and zeal of the students who host the conference.
-The newly signed SONY band Nevertheless talked about being signed and performed a benefit show after the conference.
+In 2006, the LVC students decided to have a yearly music industry conference entitled "LVC-MIC".
+The students hoped that over the years the conference would gain in scope, in attendance, in subjects and in respect.
+Highly respected professionals from all portions of the industry have noted the organization and the students who host the conference.
+One of the highlights from this conference was having the newly signed SONY band, Nevertheless, talk to attendants.
+They also performed a benefit show after the conference.

 In 2007, a class was created to plan and host this event.
-All aspects of organizing and hosting a major event are learned in a true real-world setting.
-The seniors of the class lead specialized teams working on marketing, finances, A&R, facilities, and more.
-The skills learned by the senior Elders are passed down from class to class.
+All aspects of organizing and hosting a major event were learned in a in-class setting and applied to the real world.
+The senior of the class lead specialized teams, working in different groups such as marketing, finance, A&R, facilities and more.
+The skills learned by the seniors are then passed down from class to class.

-In 2008, with a theme of Independent's Day, 200+ attendees were welcomed by a new Harley Davidson motorcycle in the lobby.
+In 2008, the conference adopted its first theme: Independent's Day.
+More than 200 members were in attendance and were welcomed by a new Harley Davidson motorcycle in the lobby of the music building.
 Harley was a major sponsor of the conference.
-Panelists ranged from Harry Dean (DJ Q-ball) of the Bloodhound Gang to Martin Atkins, drummer for Nine-inch Nails.
+Panelists for this conference ranged from Harry Dean (DJQ-Ball) of The Bloodhound Gang to Martin Atkins, drummer for Nine-inch Nails.

-In 2010, the sixth conference at LVC, there was record attendance with over 250 people who came.
+In 2010, the sixth conference at LVC, there was record attendance with approximately 250 people.
 Jeremy Hummel, co-founder of Breaking Benjamin, gave an awesome demonstration during a drum clinic.
-Mentoring stations were a new feature this year, where people could have one-on-one discussions with professionals from all areas of the industry.
+Mentoring stations were a new feature , where people could have one-on-one discussions with professionals from all areas of the industry.